 Picture of Dr. Nancy Turner

-Dr. Nancy Turner Senior Director, Teaching and Learning Enhancement
+Dr. Nancy Turner PhD Associate Vice Provost, Teaching and Learning

 Nancy returned to Saskatchewan and the University in 2013 after a decade working in London England.
 Her previous roles include Acting Dean and Associate Dean of Learning, Teaching and Enhancement at the University of the Arts London and Director of Educational Development at Royal Holloway, University of London.